 Progress on developing this framework has been delayed due to the unprecedented need to respond to COVID-19.
 Since March 2020, our plans for co-producing the framework were replaced with developing and mobilising Thurrock Coronavirus Community Action (TCCA), providing support to people self-isolating or shielding at home.
 The speed by which we were able to implement an effective response with the voluntary sector evidences the commitment that exists across the borough to collaborate in order to achieve the best local solutions for local residents.

-Thurrock's voluntary, community and faith sector supported communities throughout lockdown, either via TCCA or their immediate community.
-Nationally, the sector suffered disproportionately from the economic impact of COVID-19.
+Thurrock's voluntary, community and faith sector supported communities through lockdown, either through TCCA or with their immediate community.
+Nationally the sector has suffered disproportionately from the economic impact of COVID-19.
 In Thurrock, we recognise the value of a strong voluntary sector and will be working closely with our partners through the development of a Recovery, Resilience and Return to Growth Strategy for Thurrock, as well as supporting sustainability through the implementation of this framework.